zhuozshi/CalPred-PredInterval/README.md

 3. Install CalPred at https://github.com/KangchengHou/calpred

 ## Files
-simulation_wocontext.ipynb -- replicate analysis in Figure 1 \
+simulation_wocontext.ipynb -- replicate analysis in Figure 1.
+For full details and data, see Zenodo. \
-simulation_wcontext.ipynb -- replicate analysis in Figure 2
+simulation_wcontext.ipynb -- replicate analysis in Figure 2.
+For full details and data, see Zenodo. \
+plot_wocontext.ipynb -- plot Figure 1 with all summary-level results. \
+plot_wcontext.ipynb -- plot Figure 2 with all summary-level results. \